 Extrinsic factors - external risks such as tripping hazards - must likewise be considered.

-Falls are the fifth leading cause of death and the leading cause of accidental death in adults over the age of 65.
-About 20% to 30% of people who fall will have some kind of serious injury such as bruising, spine injury, and some kind of fracture.
+Falls are a leading cause of accidental death and the leading cause of accidental injury in adults over the age of 65.
+About 20% to 30% of people who fall were estimated, at the time of the talk, to have some kind of serious injury such as bruising, spine injury, and some kind of fracture.

 According to the Centers for Disease Control (CDC), in the year 2000 about $19 billion was spent in treating people for the injuries resulting from a non-fatal fall.
-It’s expected that by the year 2020, about $55 billion will be spent treating people that suffer a non-fatal fall.[1]
+More recent figures for 2015 estimated the cost of medical treatment for falls among older adults to be $50 billion.

 Dr. Jayasinghe asked the group to describe whether they’ve had to initiate a conversation about falling with a patient.
 Several participants shared their encounters and experiences.